pyrocat101/w/README.md

-# algorithm-w
+# Algorithm W

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+An implementation of algorithm W for Hindley-Milner polymorphic type inference.

 ## License

-Copyright © 2014 FIXME
+Copyright © 2014 Linjie Ding

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.